-Hey Adam, I have 2 dogs - a 90 pound Hound mix and a 6 pound Chihuahua.
+Hey Adam, I have 2 dogs - a 90 pound Hound mix and a small English Bulldog.
 Although they are good friends, lately I noticed that the little one is trying to take over the sleeping spot of the large dog.
 She has a super comfortable bed of her own, with ton of soft blankets in it.
 She used to love her bed!
-Now, I find her every night in sleeping in the middle of her brother's bed.
-I show her my disproval and move her back to her bed, but it seems not to work.
+Now, I find her every night sleeping in the middle of her brother's bed.
+I show her my disapproval and move her back to her bed, but it seems not to work.
 She just keeps taking over his space!
 Any advice?

 First, I would like to know if this is a problem for anyone but you.
 Is it a problem for the large dog?

 I think so.
 He usually sleeps with me, but sometimes at night he goes down to his bed, and then he finds out that his bed is taken!
 He then lays down on the floor by his bed, which is not as comfortable.

 So he has an option to lay in your bed but instead he would rather lay on the floor.
 This tells me that sometimes he simply prefers to lay on the floor.

 But what about his sister?
 Why wouldn't he kick her out of his bed?